-The Systems > Overview section lists all client systems registered to the Uyuni Server.
-The list contains information about the clients, including available software updates, and the base channel they are subscribed to.
+The Systems menu contains submenu entries in the left navigation bar and as its overview page displays the Systems > System List > All listing with all client systems registered to the Uyuni Server.

+This listing contains information about the clients, including available software updates, extra packages (otherwise often referenced as non-compliant packages), and the base channel they are subscribed to.